Many companies issue stock options for their employees. When used appropriately, these options can be worth a lot of money to you.

-Your options will have a vesting date and an expiration date.
-You cannot exercise your options before the vesting date or after the expiration date.
+Your options have a vesting date and an expiration date.
+You can't exercise your options before the vesting date or after the expiration date.

-Your options are considered to be “in the money” when the current market price of the stock is greater than the grant price.
+Your options are said to be “in the money” when the current market price of the stock is greater than the grant price.

 Here’s a summary of the terminology you will see in your employee stock option plan:

-- Exercise date – the date you do exercise your options
+- Exercise date: The date you exercise your options

-- Expiration date – the date by which you must exercise your options or they will expire
+- Expiration date: The date by which you must exercise your options before they expire

 To understand how a typical employee stock option plan works, let’s look at an example.

-Assume on 1/1/2012 you are issued employee stock options that provide you the right to buy 1,000 shares of Widget at a price of $10.00 a share.
-You must do this by 1/1/2022.
-On Valentine's Day in 2017 Widget stock reaches $20.00 a share and you decide to exercise your employee stock options.
+Suppose that on January 1, 2019, you are issued employee stock options that provide you the right to buy 1,000 shares of Widget at a price of $10.00 per share.
+You must do that by Jan.
+1, 2029.
+On Valentine's Day in 2024, Widget stock reaches $20.00 per share, and you decide to exercise your employee stock options.
+At this time:

-- Pay cash – you send $10,000 to the brokerage firm handling the options transaction and you receive 1,000 shares of Widget.
-You can keep the 1,000 shares or sell them.
+- Pay cash: You could send $10,000 to the brokerage firm handling the options transaction, and you would receive 1,000 shares of Widget.
+You could keep the 1,000 shares or sell them.

-- Cashless exercise – You exercise your options and sell enough of the stock to cover the purchase price.
-The brokerage firm makes this happen simultaneously.
-You are left with 500 shares of Widget which you can either keep or sell.
+- Cashless exercise: You could exercise your options and sell enough of the stock to cover the purchase price.
+The brokerage firm would make this happen simultaneously.
+You would be left with 500 shares of Widget, which you could either keep or sell.

-- Stock swap – You send in a certificate for 500 shares of Widget, which is equivalent to $10,000 at the current market price, and this is used to buy the 1,000 shares at $10.00 a share.
-You are left owning a total of 1,000 shares of Widget which you can either keep or sell.
+- Stock swap: You could send in a certificate for 500 shares of Widget, which would be equivalent to $10,000 at the current market price, and this would be used to buy the 1,000 shares at $10.00 per share.
+You would be left owning a total of 1,000 shares of Widget, which you could either keep or sell.